B. Grievance Procedures for Complaints of Sex-Based Harassment and Discriminatory Harassment on the Basis of Protective Characteristics

 6. A statement that retaliation is prohibited;

-7. A statement that the parties may have a support person/advisor of their choice who may accompany them through all steps of the grievance process subject to participation limitations; and
+7. A statement that the parties may have a support person/advisor of their choice who may accompany them through all steps of the grievance process subject to participation limitations;

-9. If, in the course of an investigation, the College decides to investigate additional allegations of prohibited conduct by the respondent toward the complainant that are not included in the notice previously provided or that are included in a complaint that is consolidated, the College will provide notice of the additional allegations to the parties whose identities are known.
+10. If, in the course of an investigation, the College decides to investigate additional allegations of prohibited conduct by the respondent toward the complainant that are not included in the notice previously provided or that are included in a complaint that is consolidated, the College will provide notice of the additional allegations to the parties whose identities are known.

 1. Seek to gather relevant, available items and information, including but not limited to testimony, documents, electronic communications, photographs, videos, voice recordings, and material objects.